corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/running-integration-tests/index.md

 ## Create integration tests

-The integrations tests run against a "real" Corda network, and you can use the `corda-dev-network-lib` library to create tests against this network.
+The integrations tests run against a "real" Corda network.
+You can use the `corda-dev-network-lib` library to create tests against this network.

 {{< note >}}